HomeBlogHeatingHVAC Zoning in BC: Your Guide to Room-by-Room Comfort Control

 How Much Does It Cost to Install a Zoning System in BC?

 The cost to install a two-zone system in an existing home in the Lower Mainland typically ranges vary based on your specific needs.
 This price includes the control panel, dampers, thermostats, and professional installation by a licensed technician.
 The final cost depends on factors like the number of zones, the complexity of the ductwork, the type of thermostats chosen, and whether your existing furnace is compatible.
 For a new construction project, incorporating zoning from the start is often more cost-effective.
+Learn more in our related guide: EV Charger and Heating System Compatibility in Surrey.

 For a more detailed breakdown, consider the components.
 A basic two-zone kit with standard thermostats might be on the lower end of the scale.
-Adding more zones, using smart thermostats like those compatible with Tosot or Mitsubishi systems, and dealing with complex ductwork in an older Vancouver Special home can increase the price.
+Adding more zones, using smart thermostats like those compatible with Tosot or Panasonic systems, and dealing with complex ductwork in an older Vancouver Special home can increase the price.
 Below is a sample cost comparison for a typical retrofit installation.

 ItemDescriptionEstimated Cost (CAD)